etzkorn/arctools/README.md

       - [Output explained](#output-explained)
   - [Additional`activity_stats` method
     options](#additionalactivity_stats-method-options)
+      - [Summarizing PA within a fixed set of minutes only](#summarizing-pa-within-a-fixed-set-of-minutes-only)
-      - [Summarizing PA only in a chosen time-of-day subset](#summarizing-pa-only-in-a-chosen-time-of-day-subset)
+      - [Summarizing PA within a subset of weekdays only](#summarizing-pa-within-a-subset-of-weekdays-only)
-      - [Summarizing PA with a chosen time-of-day excluded](#summarizing-pa-with-a-chosen-time-of-day-excluded)
+      - [Summarizing PA with a fixed set of minutes excluded](#summarizing-pa-with-a-fixed-set-of-minutes-excluded)
-      - [Summarizing PA excluding in-bed time](#summarizing-pa-excluding-in-bed-time)
+      - [Summarizing PA with in-bed time excluded](#summarizing-pa-with-in-bed-time-excluded)
   - [Components of `activity_stats`
     method](#components-of-activity_stats-method)
       - [Expand the length of minute-level AC vector to integer number